Swim Bladder Disease In Bettas (Causes and treatment guide)

 Parasites or bacterial infections will often present with skin lesions, while poor water conditions may also cause skin issues and breathing at the surface for long periods.

 Once you have established that a swim bladder disorder is present, you must identify the underlying cause before giving the correct treatment.

 If you don’t feel confident diagnosing yourself, it may be better to seek professional help.
 A misdiagnosis can lead to improper treatment and worsening of the underlying condition.

 Betta Swim Bladder Treatment

-There are many ways to treat a swim bladder disorder because there are many causes.
-The most common treatments of swim bladder disease in betta fish will focus on the digestive system.
+There are many ways to treat a swim bladder disease in bettas because there are so many causes.
+The most common treatments of swim bladder disease in betta fish focuses on the digestive system.

 Simply feeding daphnia or a frozen pea will often provide much relief to a constipated betta fish.

 I have an article on treating betta constipation.
 It will provide all the information you will need to help diagnose a case of constipation and the best foods to treat it quickly.